jitinnair1/spinodal_omp/README.md

 code here so that somebody starting out could use this as a template to build upon or to understand how the Cahn-Hilliard equation is solved using OpenMP parallelisation.

+# Prerequisites

+You would need the following available on your system to build and run this program:
+- OpenMP
+- FFTW compiled with `--enable-openmp` flag

 # Build

 Use the following commands in your terminal: